MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Additional analyses

 For the ablation study, we start from our best-performing model and remove each improvement individually while keeping all other settings fixed.
 Each ablated variant is therefore identical to the full model except for one modification, allowing us to isolate the contribution of that component.

-We report per‐variant means and standard deviation over ten seeds and assess paired differences with the Wilcoxon signed-rank test~\cite{wilcoxon1945} over the F1-macro scores in the test set.
-This non-parametric test does not assume normality and evaluates whether the median of paired score differences differs from zero, indicating a genuine effect rather than random variation.
-We will use a p-value threshold of 0.01 or lower to determine statistical significance.
+We report per-variant means and standard deviation over ten seeds and assess paired differences with the Wilcoxon signed-rank test~\cite{wilcoxon1945} over the F1-macro scores in the test set.
+This non-parametric test does not assume normality and evaluates whether the median of paired score differences differs from zero, indicating a genuine effect rather than random variation~\cite{santafe2015}.
+We use a p-value threshold of \(p \le 0.01\) to denote statistical significance.

-\subsection{Speech task ablation}
+\subsubsection{Speech task ablation}

-As shown in Table~\ref{tab:speech_ablation}, window extension from \(0.5\) to \SI{2.5}{s} yields the largest gain over our default (+10.8\% relative), and Conformer outperforms SEANet by +9.0\%.
-Both effects are statistically significant: \emph{tmax=0.5} vs.\ ours (\(W=0.0\), \(p=0.002\)), and SEANet vs. Conformer (\(W=0.0\), \(p=0.002\)).
+As shown in Table~\ref{tab:speech_ablation}, window extension from 0.5 to \SI{2.5}{s} gives the largest gain (+10.8\% relative), and Conformer outperforms SEANet baseline~\cite{tagliasacchi2020} by +9.0\%.
+Both effects are significant: \(\text{tmax}=\SI{0.5}{s}\) vs.\ ours (\(W=0.0\), \(p=0.002\)), and SEANet vs. Conformer (\(W=0.0\), \(p=0.002\)).
 Reducing the training stride to 60 also significantly helps (+2.8\%; \(W=0.0\), \(p=0.002\)).
 Removing augmentation has a small effect (+0.01\%) and is not significant (\(W=13.0\), \(p=0.160\)).
 Although MEGAugment improvements are not significant in the final configuration, it did provide a significant gain of +1.8\% in earlier model versions, motivating its inclusion (\(W=1.0\), \(p=0.004\)).

-\paragraph{SEANet adjustments.} To match \(\text{tmax}=\SI{2.5}{s}\) (625 samples at \SI{250}{Hz}), we modify only the temporal downsampler, the third \texttt{conv1d} (\(k{=}50\), \(s{=}25\) in the original), by setting its stride to \(s{=}160\).
+\textbf{SEANet adjustments.} To accommodate the longer input window \(\text{tmax}=\SI{2.5}{s}\) (625 samples at \SI{250}{Hz}), we modify only the temporal downsampler, the third \texttt{conv1d} (\(k{=}50\), \(s{=}25\) in the original), by setting its stride to \(s{=}160\).
 This keeps the intermediate length at \(L_\text{out}{=}4\), so the subsequent \(k{=}4\) stem still collapses to \(1\) (original: \(L_\text{out}=\lfloor(125-50)/25\rfloor+1=4\); adjusted: \(\lfloor(625-50)/160\rfloor+1=4\)).
 We also align the classifier and loss with the binary task by replacing the final \(1{\times}1\) \texttt{conv1d} from 512 to 2 with a single-logit 512 to 1 head and using BCE-with-logits plus label smoothing (\(0.1\)).
 Beyond architecture, we match the training and evaluation protocol used for our Conformer: sliding-window training with a stride of 60, MEGAugment, AdamW, early stopping on validation F1-macro, best-checkpoint selection, and validation and test scoring with a stride of 1.

-\subsection{Phoneme task ablation}
+\subsubsection{Phoneme task ablation}